mahoney1/docs/animaltracking-tutorial.md

 Note: If you wish to complete this part, and you are not already signed up for an IBP Cloud instance, you will need to do so (here)[https://cloud.ibm.com/catalog/services/blockchain-platform].

-The tutorial use configuration metadata based on the ('Build your network tutorial')[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]) tutorial ie:

-MSP ID = 'org1msp'

-Registered Identity = 'ibpuser'

-Channel = "channel1"

-When instantiating the animal tracking smart contract in the IBP environment, provide the following when prompted to enter a function for contract initialisation:

-Instantiate Parameter = "org.example.animaltracking:instantiate"

-Contract Name = "animaltracking-ts";

 ![Creating the Blockchain Service)](img/welcomeback.png)

+The tutorial use configuration metadata based on the ('Build your network tutorial')[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]) tutorial - but if you've set up a different MSP ID, channel or Identity, you can change these settings in the `clientCfg.json` file in the `client/lib` subdirectory - the related variables all begin with `IBPxx`

 ## Steps

 ### Step 1.
-Export CDS package and install/instantiate the contract using a peer Admin in IBP SaaS
+Export the CDS package and install/instantiate the contract in IBP

 We will need to package up our TypeScript smart contract into a (CDS file)[https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html#packaging] to deploy as a chaincode package for the IBP SaaS environment.
 We can do this easily from the IBM Blockchain Platform VS Code extension.